oracle/graal/substratevm/JNIviaSVM.md

 method into the final `.so` library.
-The method initializes the Substrate VM runtime and returns a portable identification - e.g. `long` to hold an instance of [Substrate VM isolate](C-API.md).
-Such isolate can then be used for multiple invocations of our **JNI** code:
+The method initializes the Substrate VM runtime and returns a portable identification - e.g. `long` to hold an instance of a [Substrate VM isolate](C-API.md).
+The isolate can then be used for multiple invocations of our **JNI** code:
 ```java
 package org.pkg.apinative;